threefoldtecharchive/info_manual3/wiki/weblets/weblets_k8s.md

 Onced connected via SSH, you can execute commands on the cluster like `kubectl get nodes`, and to get the kubeconfig, you can find it in `/root/.kube/config`

+> if it doesn't exist in `/root/.kube/config` it can be in `/etc/rancher/k3s/k3s.yaml`

 example:

 ```